On Franklin's relativistic rotational transformation and its modification: Modified Franklin transformation: its interpretation and the spacetime metric in the rotating frame

 which in turn reduces to the spacetime metric (\ref{rot3}) under the extra condition that the radial coordinates of the events under consideration are larger than or equal to $R$.
-In other words for observers close to the axis the range $R \leqslant r < \frac{c}{\Omega}$ replaces the range $0 \leqslant r < \frac{c}{\Omega}$ \footnote{Note that the condition $\beta \ll 1$ is equivalent to $R \ll \frac{c}{\Omega}$ whereas the same condition employed in (\ref{rot11-0}) leads to $r \leqslant \frac{c}{\Omega}$.}.
-So, unlike the Franklin transformation, not only the transformation itself but also the metric in rotating frame reduces to the Galilean one in the limit $\beta \ll 1$.
-It should be noted that for $r = R$ in (\ref{rot11}), i.e at the radial position of the eccentric observer, the metric reduces to that of a spatially Euclidean flat spacetime (\ref{rot3}) of an inertial observer, i.e at $r = R$ the form of the spacetime metric is invariant under MFT.
-This is a feature of (\ref{rot11-1}) which is somewhat shared with the Fermi metric of an accelerated, spinning observer in flat or curved background \footnote{Recall the feature of the Fermi metric that on the observer's worldline it reduces to the Minkowski metric \cite{MTW}.}.
-In other words for the rotating observer sitting at radius $R$ there will be no length contraction of small arclengths at that radius.
-One could think of observers at different radii as the centrally rotating one who has moved radially to that radius and measures the same proper length for arclengths without any contraction.
-Now setting $R=0$ in (\ref{rot9}) and its reduction exactly to GRT while (\ref{rot11}) reduces to (\ref{rot2}) has a consistent interpretation (in contrast to setting $r=0$ in FT which was shown to lead to contradiction with respect to its kinematical interpretation); it corresponds to the centrally rotating observer who is at rest with respect to the non-rotating inertial observer there, and so their observations are naturally related through GRT.
-So in our setting of the problem of rotation and rotating frames, we have drastically changed the scenario by introducing non-inertail observers sitting at non-zero radii on the disk and introducing the MFT as the kinematical transformation between the coordinates assigned to events by these observers and the inertial ones.\\ In the next two subsections we find out how the spatial metric and angular velocity of a test particle/disk point are modified in a rotating frame through MFT.
+In other words, for observers close to the axis the range $R \leqslant r < \frac{c}{\Omega}$ replaces the range $0 \leqslant r < \frac{c}{\Omega}$ \footnote{Note that the condition $\beta \ll 1$ is equivalent to $R \ll \frac{c}{\Omega}$ whereas the same condition employed in (\ref{rot11-0}) leads to $r \leqslant \frac{c}{\Omega}$.}.
+So, unlike the Franklin transformation, not only the transformation itself, but also the metric in rotating frame reduces to the Galilean one in the limit $\beta \ll 1$.
+It should be noted that for $r = R$ in (\ref{rot11}), i.e. at the radial position of the eccentric observer, the metric reduces to that of a spatially Euclidean flat spacetime (\ref{rot3}) of an inertial observer, i.e. at $r = R$ the form of the spacetime metric is invariant under MFT.
+This is a feature of (\ref{rot11-1}) which is somewhat shared with the Fermi metric of an accelerated, spinning observer in flat or curved background.
+Recall the feature of the Fermi metric that on the observer's world line reduces to the Minkowski metric \cite{MTW}.
+Now the reduction of MFT to exact GRT, by setting $R=0$ in (\ref{rot9}), while (\ref{rot11}) reduces to (\ref{rot3}), has a consistent interpretation (in contrast to setting $r=0$ in FT which was shown to lead to inconsistencies with respect to its kinematical interpretation); it corresponds to the centrally rotating observer who is at rest with respect to the non-rotating inertial (laboratory) observer, and so their observations are naturally related through GRT.
+So in our setting of the problem of rotation and rotating frames, we have drastically changed the scenario by introducing non-inertial observers fixed at nonzero radii on the disk and also introducing the MFT as the kinematical transformation between the coordinates assigned to events by these observers and the inertial ones.\\ In the next two subsections we find how the spatial and time intervals in the rotating and inertial frames are related through MFT.
+We also discuss energy and angular velocity of a test particle (disk point) in the two frames.
+It should be noted that the eccentric observers use a local Cartesian coordinate system attached to a rigidly rotating disk at their position such that its axes are always parallel to the axes of the Cartesian coordinte system used by the centrally rotating observer.
+In this way the radial coordiantes assigned to events by all observers are measured from the rotation axis.